• Home Improvement

 Q4.
 What is the purpose of flashlight in daily life?

-From dog walks to DIY fixes, the uses of torch light are endless.
+From dog walks to DIY fixes, the uses of a torch light keep showing up in everyday situations.

 Q5.
 What is a torch light vs. a flashlight?